shusenwu/life/Interview/interview-questions.md

 Well, I built a novel website as a team leader and sold it for abount 1000 dollars.
 I did all the back-end code and UI design and deployed it on a linux server.
 I also wrote a novel website crawler to collect novels for my novel website.
 It was not my first time to do a whole project by my own but it was still important for me because I did leaned a lot from it.
-For example, it was my first time to meet the situation of running out of inodes on ubuntu server since there were to many novel files on it.
+For example, it was my first time to meet the situation of running out of inodes on a ubuntu server since there were to many novel files on it.
 I have to transfer the data to another disk and format the original one and then set up a very large number of inodes.
 I think these experience of solving problems may help me in the future work.

 ### GPA?
 (1 min)